michalkmet/xp-orange-highest-rank/NOTES.md

 - 🚧 IN PROGRESS Story1: small number in arr
   As a user, I want to see the most frequent number in the arr

+pomodoro 2:

-- ⚠ TODO UAT1.1: When I pass [0] , then I should see the 0
+- ✅ DONE UAT1.1: When I pass [0] , then I should see the 0
 - ⚠ TODO UAT1.2: When I pass [0, 1] , then I should see the 1
 - ⚠ TODO UAT1.3: When I pass [0,0,1] , then I should see the 0
 - ⚠ TODO UAT1.4: When I pass [0,0,1,1] , then I should see the 1